yithanglee/netsphere/README.md

   + sales performance summary by country  [done]
 + the invoice display subtotal rename the discount to only DRP [done]

++ accumulate order to upgrade 180 days [done]
++ when upgrade can use DRP as well [done]
+ * pls check direct sponsor and only downline (esp level 1 referal downline) [done]

+!! need to ensure the balance of the reward allocations  [done]

 *OUTSTANDING*

-+ accumulate order to upgrade 180 days [in progress]
-+ when upgrade can use DRP as well [in progress]

-!! need to ensure the balance of the reward allocations

 + admin to modify ranking...
 + admin give free DRP

++ royalty bonus
+  - only pay to  RP wallet
+  - monthly calculation
+  - referal group sales to calculate
+  - put the royalty percentage in the user list
+  - royalty_users